hed-standard/hed-specification/docs/source/Appendix_B.md

 #### SCHEMA_SECTION_MISSING

 **a.**  A required schema section is missing.
-**b.**  The required sections (corresponding to the schema, unit classes, unit modifiers, value classes, schema attributes, and properties) are not in the correct order and hence not detected.
+**b.**  The required sections (corresponding to the prologue, schema, unit classes, unit modifiers, value classes, schema attributes, properties and epilogue) are not in the correct order and hence not detected.

 **Note:** Required schema sections may be empty, but still be given.